HenrikSamuelsson/reading-modern-c-3rd-ed/c-jargon.md

 ## S

 **statement**
-Part of a C program that forms an instruction for the machine that will execute the program.
-A complete program will typically contain many statements that are executed one by one.
+Small part of a C program that forms an instruction for the machine, to be executed when the program runs.